2025 English cricket season: Women's T20 County Cup

 The Women's Twenty20 Cup took place from 5 May to 26 May, with all 37 counties taking part in a knock-out competition.
 Lancashire beat Surrey in the final to claim the inaugural title.

+National Counties Cricket

+Buckinghamshire won the National Counties Championship, beating Devon by 19 runs in the final.
+The National Counties Trophy was won by Dorset who beat Shropshire in the final.